 The Money Advice Service offer free and impartial information on transferring your pension.
 You can also contact the Pensions Advisory Service.

 An independent financial adviser will also give impartial advice about moving workplace pensions.
 But, as a rule you will have to pay a fee for their advice.

 Pension transfer rules allow several different types of transfers.
 One of the most common is transferring a UK pension pot to another registered UK pension scheme.
-Some people also use the money to buy a 'deferred annuity contract'.
-This is an agreement that provides a guaranteed income for the future.
+People also use the money to buy a 'deferred annuity contract'.
+This is a pension transfer agreement that provides a guaranteed income for the future.

 Note: There are strict rules on transferring pension pots or taking an unauthorised lump sum.
 The result from any 'unauthorised payments' means tax will be liable on the pension transfer.

 There are several important things to check before transferring your pension.
 You will need to contact the pension provider of your current scheme as well as the provider of the scheme you want to transfer to.
 Check with them both to confirm that:

 In some cases, the transference of a pension pot can result in: